Posted: April 23, 2019

 These symptoms may follow injury to the brain that causes hemorrhaging.
 As the bleeding continues, symptoms may get worse, impacting the abilities controlled by whichever lobe is continuing to sustain damage.
 If you have been in a car accident, even if your head did not hit anything, these symptoms should never be ignored.
 Left untreated, the damage done by brain injury will progress, become more troublesome, and may even result in death.

 Living with TBI can, over the course of a lifetime, cost millions of dollars.
 Some estimates suggest the average cost of TBI from injury to death is $3 million, though some brain injuries will certainly result in even more expenses.
 It is when facing these expenses that hiring an attorney begins to make sense.

 If your car accident was the result of someone else’s negligence, you may be entitled to seek compensation for medical expenses, lost wages, physical and emotional suffering, and all other issues stemming from your injury.
 Even if you share some of the blame, you may be able to collect damages beyond initial insurance offerings in some instances.
 The best way to find out is through a one-on-one consultation with an experienced car accident lawyer.

 If you live in St. Louis or surrounding areas of Missouri, please call Brown & Brown at 314-333-3333 to schedule a free consultation.
-In the Fairview Heights area of Illinois, call 618-888-8888 to speak with one of our brain injury lawyers today.
+In the Illinois area of Illinois, call 618-888-8888 to speak with one of our brain injury lawyers today.